-The staff of Cedar Manor Nursing and Rehabilitation Center is very proud of their ongoing accomplishments.
-See for yourself by scheduling a tour at our facility.
-For more information on the CMS rating system, please refer to MEDICARE.GOV.
+The staff at Cedar Manor is very proud of our reputation and on-going accomplishments.
+See for yourself what makes us different by scheduling a tour today.

 Physiatrists are trained in the specialty of physical medicine and rehabilitation.
 Cedar Manor's physiatrist, Dr. Putcha, deals with the diagnosis, treatment, and prevention of disability caused by chronic and acute diseases.
 Physiatrists have been successful in treating conditions including: